TheOneAnimeLegend/CS20/Websites/JavaScript Lessons/Operators/README.md

 ## Ideas to Include
 Two primitive variables
 Initialize an array instead
-Create Primitive Varaibles to illsutrate simple operations, console.log these Then create a function to summarize this.
+Create Primitive Variables to illustrate simple operations, console.log these Then create a function to summarize this.
 Create a skipCount FOR Loop
 - by 2, from 0
--
+- by 3's, starting at 15, backwards
+- by x3's, starting at 15, forwards

 To Do
+- Create a skipCounting Function, must also choose proper parameters and arguments
 -  Modulus: even or odd